 Cash is under attack in the United States, and elsewhere around the world.
 The very idea of physical The money used in a particular country at a particular time, like dollar, yen, euro, etc., consisting of banknotes and coins, that does not require endorsement as a medium of exchange. is being challenged by businesses and intellectuals alike.
 But they couldn’t be more wrong.

 Former U.S. Treasury Secretary Larry Summers has called for abolishing the $100 bill.
 Digital currencies and A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. methods are proliferating.
 PayPal spent obscene amounts of From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
-More on a Super Bowl ad calling their service “New Money” as opposed to cash.
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati... on a Super Bowl ad calling their service “New Money” as opposed to cash.
 Behind the hype of technology, PayPal and its brethren are simply businesses trying to make a buck, not that there is anything wrong with that.

 Of course, the digital age is something to embrace, and new ways of paying will continue to be introduced.
 But Americans need to recognize the risks and benefits of different payment instruments, and know that the A banknote (or ‘bill’ as it is often referred to in the US) is a type of negotiable promissory note, issued by a bank or other licensed authority, payable to the bearer on demand. itself is a technology that remains a necessary part of our financial security – personally, nationally and internationally.
 Banknotes are convenient and universally accepted, and they offer unparalleled privacy as a Device, tool, procedure or system used to make a transaction or settle a debt..